Rangers vs. Mariners Player Props Betting Odds

 Semien Stats

-- Semien has recorded 68 hits with 15 doubles, two triples, eight home runs and 26 walks.
-He has driven in 44 runs with seven stolen bases.
+- Semien has 72 hits with 17 doubles, two triples, nine home runs and 26 walks.
+He has driven in 47 runs with seven stolen bases.

-- Semien has recorded a base hit in 21 games in a row.
-During his last 10 outings he is hitting .250 with three doubles, a triple, a home run, two walks and six RBI.
+- Semien hopes to build on a 22-game hitting streak in this matchup.
+During his last 10 outings he is batting .304 with five doubles, a triple, two home runs, two walks and eight RBI.

 Semien Recent Games